ldbc/ldbc_snb_docs/README.md

 To get consistent formatting, query cards are generated from query specifications defined in [YAML](https://yaml.org/) format.
 This is a necessary step to compile to the document.

-Install Pandoc, Python3, and the required packages:
+Install Pandoc, Python, and the required packages:

 ```bash
 scripts/install-dependencies.sh